geovedi/book-notes/2012/the-universe-inside-you.en.md

 As we peer into the world of genes, we come to appreciate the delicate balance between nature and nurture.
 Our genetic makeup provides the blueprint, but it is the interplay between genes and the environment that sculpts the masterpiece.
 The more we understand this intricate dance, the better equipped we are to harness the power of genetics for the benefit of humanity.

 ## Crowning glory
-- Hair is an ancient feature that has evolved and served various functions throughout human history.
-- The texture, color, and pattern of hair are determined by genetic factors and influenced by environmental factors.
-- Hair is an insulator that helps regulate body temperature and protects the skin from UV radiation.
-- Different hair types have adapted to specific climates, with straight hair being more common in colder regions and curly hair in hotter regions.
-- Hair plays a role in sexual attraction and mate selection, and cultural preferences for hair styles and grooming have varied throughout history.
-- Hair loss, known as alopecia, has both genetic and environmental causes and can have psychological impacts on individuals.
-- Understanding the biology of hair can lead to advancements in hair care and medical treatments for hair-related issues.

 In the grand tale of human evolution, hair has played a central role.
 This seemingly simple feature has a rich history that stretches back to our ancient ancestors and continues to shape cultural practices and personal identity to this day.

 Genetically determined, the texture, color, and pattern of hair are as diverse as the human population itself.
 It's an outward reflection of our genetic heritage, influenced by the climates our ancestors inhabited.
 Straight hair, with its flat shaft, is more prevalent in colder regions, where it provides better insulation against the chilly winds.
 On the other hand, curly hair, with its three-dimensional structure, is commonly found in hotter regions, where it aids in heat dissipation and provides protection against the sun's harsh rays.